tflem/newburgh_steak_app/newburgh_steak_house/README.md

 Welcome to Newburgh Steak House.
-This is a steak house website/blog application, which features or will feature the following:
+This is a steak restaurant website/blog application, which features or will feature the following:

 * Ruby on Rails
 * HTML